 Again Autumn is a tricky one to call as far as packing is concerned.
 Temperatures vary wildly from place to place so be prepared.

-Bring plenty of hot weather clothing – especially if you are spending time in the Kruger and KwaZulu Natal – but also be ready for temperatures to change quite suddenly.
+Bring plenty of hot weather clothing – especially if you are spending time in the Kruger and KwaZulu Natal.
+But also be ready for temperatures to change quite suddenly.

 Night time temperatures will start getting noticeably cooler in April so have a warmer jacket for the evenings.
 If you are spending some time on safari, be prepared for a sudden downturn in temperature once the sun has set.
-It’s not be uncommon to start a game drive at 4.00pm feeling very hot and end it three hours later distinctly on the cold side.
+It’s not uncommon to start a game drive at 4.00pm feeling very hot and end it three hours later distinctly on the cold side.
 You may feel vaguely silly bringing hats and warm jackets to the game vehicle when it’s so hot, but you won’t regret it later.

 Chat to us